Faculty Awards & Recognition

 - 2018-2019: David G. Munson, MD (Internal Medicine)

 - 2017-2018: Julie M. Schirmer, LCSW (Family Medicine)

 - 2016-2017: Keith Nokes, MD, MPH (Family Medicine)

 Natalie V. Zucker Research Grant

-The Natalie V. Zucker Research Center for Women Scholars will be accepting applications for its twenty-first annual grant awards.
+The Natalie V. Zucker Research Center for Women Scholars will be accepting applications for its twenty-second annual grant awards.
 Established through the generosity of Mrs. Natalie V. Zucker, the Center is devoted to furthering the research careers of female basic and clinical scientists at the Tufts University Health Sciences Campus.

 Candidates must be engaged in basic or clinical research, and may come from the School of Medicine, the School of Graduate Biomedical Sciences, the School of Public Health, the School of Dentistry, the Friedman School of Nutrition Science and Policy, or the major Tufts-affiliated hospitals.
 Junior faculty, postdoctoral fellows, and residents are eligible.
 The applicant's mentor or Department Chair must support her request.
 Previous awardees as well as faculty members who are already principal investigators on RO1 grants or who have financial start-up packages for their laboratory are ineligible.
 Applicants do not need to be US citizens or residents.